Sir-Lancaster/cs1440-Lancaster-Kayden-assn2/doc/Plan.md

 * Unknowns:
     * how to limit it to be only the last ten lines.
 * I think I can use the tac reversal algorithm to reverse the lines and then print the first 10 lines of the reversed function.

+### Cut
+* Write a function that will open a file, and extract lines from the file and print them to the screen, merging the lines together.
+* a good solution will take the commands from the command line argument and will print the expected results.

 ## Phase 1: Design
 *(30% of your effort)*